shini4i/argo-watcher/docs/operations/database.md

 ### With the Helm chart

-The Helm chart bundles an init container that runs migrations on every release.
-There is nothing for you to do — `helm upgrade` is enough.
+The Helm chart runs migrations automatically as a `pre-install`/`pre-upgrade` hook Job that executes `argo-watcher --migrate`.
+There is nothing for you to do — `helm install`/`helm upgrade` is enough.

 ### With Docker Compose (development)